Irving Guyer (1916-2012)

 After three successful shows in the 1960s at the Galerie Paula Insel in New York, Guyer felt stretched between his many roles.
-Given his ambivalence about the art market (his daughter says he had no resume until she made one for him when he was well advanced in his career), he chose to withdraw from the pressure of making and showing art and spent the next several years focused on professional and family responsibilities.
+Given his ambivalence about the art market, he chose to withdraw from the pressure of making and showing art and spent the next several years focused on professional and family responsibilities.
 While he continued to study art, he didn’t complete another significant body of work or have another exhibition until 1981.
 By then, his children were grown, and he and his wife had relocated to San Francisco.
 Deeply moved by the Pacific Coast landscape and profoundly influenced by an exhibition of Henri Matisse’s cutouts at the National Gallery of Art in 1977, Guyer writes of being “shaken up” and wanting to start painting again.

 His eye troubles began before he launched his Pinetum series.
 He had cataract surgery in 2003.
 At about the same time, it became evident that he suffered from macular degeneration.
 He stopped driving and reading, which had been a lifelong passion of his.
 But, with an eye to simplifying forms and exploring “the border between nature and abstraction,” he continued to paint.
 In reflecting on his work, his daughter feels that the formally inventive strategies of his late paintings, such as the simplified compositions, with their stark contrasts of light and dark, may be due to his visual impairment.
 But she also sees his late works as completing a trajectory discernible from his earliest.